microsoft/FluidFramework/BREAKING.md

 See Aqueduct README for further details.

-### IHostRuntime is now IContainerRuntime
+### IContainerRuntime is now IContainerRuntime
-The IHostRuntime legacy name has now been updated to be IContainerRuntime, to match the class that implements it, ContainerRuntime
+The IContainerRuntime legacy name has now been updated to be IContainerRuntime, to match the class that implements it, ContainerRuntime

 ## 0.15 Breaking Changes